Tales from Hotel Lux

 Vahe H. Apelian

-This Armenian Bulgarian family stayed in the hotel until ANCHA completed the necessary documentation for their sejourn in Lebanon and covered the expenses for their stay in the hotel.
-After having their papers in order at the ANCHA's office, most of them left the hotel and rented a room.
-Many found employment mostly in Armenian held businesses until their immigration papers were completed.
+Over the years I had become privy of the harsh reality of life behind the Iron Curtain.
+My father had seemed to have become an unofficial liaison with the ANCHA’s office.
+This Armenian Bulgarian family too, stayed in the hotel until ANCHA completed the necessary documentation for their sojourn in Lebanon and covered the expenses for their stay in the hotel.
+After having their papers in order at the ANCHA's office, most of them left the hotel and rented a place.
+Many found employment mostly in Armenian held businesses until their departure.
 It is through their experiences that I came to first learn of Armenians taking advantage of other Armenians.
-This Armenian family's stay in the hotel lasted longer than usual.
-It is how I got to know them and their daughter.
-Even though the family, later I found out, had two daughters but it’s the younger daughter I remember as their only child.
-Much like the rest they also migrated to the U.S. As was the case with most, they also stopped by to let my father know they will be leaving soon and bid goodbye.
-I remember to this day when this Bulgarian family let us know too that their immigration has been approved and they will heading to settle in New York.
-The image of an Armenian family settling in that big metropolis remained etched in my mind for many years and I would wonder how the Armenian family fared among the million inhabitants of that impersonal city.
+It is how I got to know the family and their two daughters, who were younger than I. Much like the rest, they also too stopped by to let my father know that they will be leaving soon and bid goodbye.
+I remember to this day when this Bulgarian family let us know that they intended to settle in New York, the image of an Armenian family settling in that large city remained etched in my mind for many years and I would wonder how the Armenian family fared in that impersonal metropolis.

-In 1995 my job took me to Cincinnati to our sons’, especially to our elder son Daniel’s dismay.
-It was his friends from the Camp Haiastan and from the Armenian Presbyterian Church that kept Daniel going with their frequent phone calls especially during our first year in Cincinnati.
-And it was Saro among them who paid him a visit a few months after our settling in Cincinnati.
 Parents of teenage sons know how determined and stubborn they can get.
-Saro had made a point of visiting Daniel taking a Greyhound bus to Cincinnati.
+Saro had made a point of visiting Daniel for Thanksgiving by taking a Greyhound bus to Cincinnati.
 It is a journey that on the average takes 18 hours with many stops in between.
-Needless to say any parent would agonize having their teenage son doing the trip by himself.
-The year was 1995 and cell phones were not as readily available.
-Saro would arrive late at night in Columbus, OH and had to stay there for two hours to catch the next bus to Cincinnati.
+Needless to say, any parent would agonize having their teenage son doing the trip by himself.
+The year was 1995, teenagers did not have cell phones.
+Saro would arrive late at night in Columbus, and had to stay there for two hours to catch the next bus to Cincinnati.
 I assured Saro’s parents that I would drive to Columbus and pick him from there.
-I remember his father’s relief and what he told me, “at least now we can get some sleep !”.
-So we befriended Saro as a family.
-He accompanied us to Florida and another time to upstate Michigan for salmon fishing as Marie and I looked with contentment seeing their friendship.
+I remember his father’s relief when I told me I will call them when we get home.
+I remember him telling me “at least, now we can get some sleep !”
+Later on, Saro. accompanied us to Florida and another time to upstate Michigan for salmon fishing as Marie and I looked with contentment seeing their friendship.

 Almost a quarter of century has passed since Saro’s visiting us in Cincinnati.
 Both remain good friends and visit each other.
 Through these years Saro embarked pursuing his dream of becoming a cinematographer.
 He just finished writing, directing and filming his first feature film “Respite”.
 Saro has photographed eight feature films, one feature documentary, and several web-series and countless short films.